MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 trigger the redirect behavior.)
-Because HTTPS RRs are received over an often-insecure channel (DNS), clients MUST NOT place any more trust in this signal than if they had received a 307 redirect over cleartext HTTP.
+Because HTTPS RRs are received over an often-insecure channel (DNS), clients MUST NOT place any more trust in this signal than if they had received a 307 (Temporary Redirect) over cleartext HTTP.

 Publishing an HTTPS RR has the potential to have unexpected results or a loss in functionality in cases where the "http" resource neither